fabiomfaria/DeveloperStoreAmbev/README.md

 # Developer Evaluation Project - Sale API

-## Descrição do Projeto
+## Project Description

-Este projeto implementa uma API REST completa para gerenciamento de vendas seguindo os princípios de Domain-Driven Design (DDD).
-A aplicação fornece um CRUD completo para registros de vendas, incluindo informações como número da venda, data, cliente, valor total, filial, produtos, quantidades, preços unitários, descontos e status da venda.
+This project implements a complete REST API for sales management following Domain-Driven Design (DDD) principles.
+The application provides a full CRUD for sales records, including information such as sale number, date, customer, total value, branch, products, quantities, unit prices, discounts, and sale status.

-### Funcionalidades Principais
+### Main Features

-- Criação, leitura, atualização e exclusão de vendas
+- Creation, reading, updating, and deletion of sales
-- Aplicação automática de descontos baseados na quantidade de itens
+- Automatic application of discounts based on item quantity
-- Cancelamento de vendas completas ou itens específicos
+- Cancellation of complete sales or specific items
-- Publicação de eventos de negócio (SaleCreated, SaleModified, SaleCancelled, ItemCancelled)
+- Publication of business events (SaleCreated, SaleModified, SaleCancelled, ItemCancelled)
-- Validação de regras de negócio
+- Business rules validation
-- Paginação, filtragem e ordenação nos endpoints de consulta
+- Pagination, filtering, and sorting in query endpoints

-### Regras de Negócio
+### Business Rules

-- Compras acima de 4 itens idênticos têm 10% de desconto
+- Purchases above 4 identical items have a 10% discount
-- Compras entre 10 e 20 itens idênticos têm 20% de desconto
+- Purchases between 10 and 20 identical items have a 20% discount
-- Não é possível vender acima de 20 itens idênticos
+- It's not possible to sell more than 20 identical items
-- Compras abaixo de 4 itens não podem ter desconto
+- Purchases below 4 items cannot have a discount

-## Tecnologias Utilizadas
+## Technologies Used

 ### Backend
 - .NET 8.0